Orthogonality preserving property for pairs of operators on Hilbert $C^*$-modules: Preliminaries

-Examples of local mappings include multiplication and differential operators.
-Note, that every $\mathscr{A}$-linear mapping is local, but the converse is not true, in general (take linear differential operators into account).
-However, every bounded local mapping between inner product modules is $\mathscr{A}$-linear; see \cite{L.N.W.2}.
+Examples of local operators include multiplication and differential operators.
+Note, that every $\mathscr{A}$-linear operator is local, but the converse is not true, in general (take linear differential operators into account).
+However, every bounded local operator between inner product modules is $\mathscr{A}$-linear; see \cite{L.N.W.2}.